tabarra/txAdmin/dev_notes.md

 - [x] fix scrollbars and colors from the live console page
 - [x] update packages - npm outdated
 > v2.0.0-rc2
-- [ ] protect action log and console log behind a permission
-- [ ] clean up the resource injector?
+- [x] minor interface tweaks
+- [x] improve responsivity on smaller monitors (between 1474 and 900 width)
+- [x] clean custom.css an rename it to txAdmin.css
 - [ ] hide memory usage on linux?
 - [ ] hide cpu usage for the processes?
 - [ ] disable editing the master admin by other admins
+- [ ] protect action log and console log behind a permission
+> v2.0.0
+- [ ] clean up the resource injector?
+- [ ] Rework the entire monitor
 - [ ] Social auth provider setup retry every 15 seconds
-- [ ] Rework the entire monitor
-- [ ] improve responsivity on smaller monitors (between 1474 and 900 width)
-> v2.0.0
 - [ ] show error when saving discord settings with wrong token
 - [ ] fix bug: resources page when you type then delete what you typed, it shows hidden default resources